Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Introduction

-In previous work, we introduced a method for quantifying imbalance by comparing the empirical distribution of the data to the distribution associated with the relevance of the prediction task's domain \citep{wibbeke2024quantification}.
-This concept was originally proposed by \citet{kowatsch2024imbalance}, who suggested the use of two distributions to define imbalance, a framework that has proven to be more interpretable and to avoid the pitfalls of arbitrary thresholds used in prior methods.

-However, no current relevance function and thus no mitigation methods for regression tasks effectively utilize both the empirical and domain relevance distribution.
-Furthermore, no comprehensive comparison of existing approaches has been conducted.
-This gap leaves an open question as to how different mitigation techniques perform evaluated through a unified framework and how to derive new relevance functions considering both distributions.
+However, currently, no relevance function utilizes the difference-based interpretation of imbalance including both the empirical and domain-priority distribution.
+Furthermore, no comprehensive comparison of existing mitigation strategies has been conducted.

-The central research question addressed in this paper is: How can model-agnostic strategies, including novel methods utilizing both the empirical and domain relevance distribution, improve performance in regression tasks under data imbalance conditions?
+The central research question addressed in this paper is: How can model-agnostic strategies, including novel methods that utilize both the empirical and domain-priority distribution, improve predictive performance in regression tasks under data imbalance?

-In this paper, we focus on model-agnostic mitigation strategies for regression tasks.
-These include mostly data-level methods, while making a single exception for algorithm-based methods by including cost-sensitive learning.
-This exception is justified by the model type independence of cost-sensitive learning, unlike other algorithm-based methods that are model-specific (e.g., additional output layers in neural networks, which cannot be applied to regression trees).
-We compare the performance of several established approaches such as SMOGN by \citet{branco2017smogn}, and WSMOTER by \citet{camacho2024wsmoter}, as well as the cost-sensitive learning approaches by \citet{sadouk2021novel} and DenseWeight by \citet{steininger2021density}.
-In addition, we propose new relevance functions and mitigation methods.
+To answer this question, we propose new relevance functions and mitigation methods.
+In a benchmark, we compare the performance of established mitigation strategies.
+Furthermore, we investigate the benefits of ensemble strategies to mitigate potential negative side effects of imbalance mitigation.

 The main contributions of this paper are the following: